Harold Ramirez Player Props: Rays vs. Cubs

 Harold Ramirez At The Plate

-- Ramirez is hitting .295 with six doubles, a triple, eight home runs and 10 walks.
+- Ramirez has six doubles, a triple, eight home runs and 10 walks while hitting .294.

-- Looking at the 42 games he has played this season, he's hit a long ball in eight of them (19.0%), and in 5% of his trips to the dish.
+- He has hit a long ball in eight games this season (18.6%), homering in 4.9% of his trips to the plate.

-- Ramirez has had an RBI in 16 games this season (38.1%), including six multi-RBI outings (14.3%).
-He has also driven home three or more of his team's runs in one contest.
+- Ramirez has had at least one RBI in 37.2% of his games this year (16 of 43), with two or more RBI six times (14.0%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.